Ahmed1Hassan/bikeshare-udacity/README.md

-# Explore US Bikeshare Data Project
+# Explore US Bikeshare Data
-Basic Udacity project using pandas library in Python for US bikeshare data exploration.
+Udacity project using pandas library in Python for US bikeshare data exploration.

 ## Project Overview:
 This project focuses on pandas library usage and simple statistics methods to perform analysis on the bikeshare data from three major U.S. cities - Chicago, Washington, and New York City - to display information such as most popular days or most common stations.